HorizenOfficial/horizen-academy-v2/docs/layer-2.md

 #### Zero-Knowledge (ZK) Rollups

-A **Zero-Knowledge Proof**, or _ZKP_, is a form of cryptography that enables one party in a transaction (the prover) to prove that they have knowledge of a specific piece of information to another party (the verifier) without revealing what that information is.
+A [**Zero-Knowledge Proof**, or _ZKP](https://www.horizen.io/academy/zero-knowledge-proofs-zkp/)_, is a form of cryptography that enables one party in a transaction (the prover) to prove that they have knowledge of a specific piece of information to another party (the verifier) without revealing what that information is.

 This technology has _many_ advantages not only in protecting users’ sensitive data, but also in simplifying how nodes communicate to enable blockchain networks to confirm transactions with greater efficiency and become more scalable.

-Zero-Knowledge or **ZK Rollups** enable thousands of layer 2 transactions to be bundled into one transaction, and then be transmitted and validated by the Ethereum network without the Ethereum nodes knowing the details of each transaction.
+[Zero-Knowledge Rollups](https://www.horizen.io/academy/zk-rollups/) or **zk-Rollups** enable thousands of layer 2 transactions to be bundled into one transaction, and then be transmitted and validated by the Ethereum network without the Ethereum nodes knowing the details of each transaction.

-ZK Rollups leverage **ZK-SNARKs** to offer greater scalability to the Ethereum network by only requiring the Ethereum nodes to verify the proof of computation of batches of transactions rather than verifying each transaction on the Ethereum mainnet or L1.
+Zk-Rollups leverage [**ZK-SNARKs**](https://www.horizen.io/academy/zk-snarks-vs-zk-starks/) to offer greater scalability to the Ethereum network by only requiring the Ethereum nodes to verify the proof of computation of batches of transactions rather than verifying each transaction on the Ethereum mainnet or L1.

 #### Ethereum L2 ZK-Rollups